 I hope you enjoy this small sample of his paintings:

-To learn more and to get a copy of the book The Ayahuasca Visions of Pablo Amaringo, visit ayahuascavisions.com.
+Click here to read an interview with Pablo, and to learn even more and get a copy of the book The Ayahuasca Visions of Pablo Amaringo, visit ayahuascavisions.com.